pedrohcgs/pstest/README.md

 This package was written by Pedro H. C. Sant'Anna (Vanderbilt University), and Xiaojun Song (Peking University).

-In case you have question, please do not hesitate to contact us.
+In case you have questions, please do not hesitate to contact us.